pacphi/docker-terraform-and-jenkins/README.md

 ### Jenkins

-Login to the Jenkins instance via your favorite browser
+Login to the Jenkins instance via your favorite browser.

-You'll need to create pipelines based upon [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) you will find in the [ci](ci) directory.
+You'll need to create pipelines based upon [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) you will find in the [ci/gke](ci/gke) directory.

 // TODO